-Candidates seeking admission to the Master of Computer Applications (MCA) with specialization in Data Science (DS) programme offered by the Faculty of Engineering and Technology at Rama University, Kanpur are required to meet specific eligibility criteria.
+Candidates seeking admission to the Master of Computer Applications (MCA) programme offered by the Faculty of Engineering and Technology at Rama University, Kanpur are required to meet specific eligibility criteria.
 An applicant must hold either a Bachelor of Science (B.Sc.) degree with Mathematics as one of the subjects or a Bachelor of Computer Applications (BCA) degree from a recognized university.
 Additionally, the candidate must have secured a minimum of 50% aggregate marks in the qualifying examination to be considered for admission.